Aidurber/react-picky/README.md

 The render callback gets called with the following properties: style, isSelected, item, labelKey, valueKey, selectValue, multiple

-* `style` - object - used by react-tiny-virtual-list for rendering out the items.
-It needs these to calculate the items location and size.
-This is required.
-* `isSelected` - boolean - true if item is selected.
+- `isSelected` - boolean - true if item is selected.
 Use this for styling accordingly.
-* `item` - object | number | string - The item to render.
+- `item` - object | number | string - The item to render.
-* `labelKey` - Used to get the label if item is an object
+- `labelKey` - Used to get the label if item is an object
-* `valueKey` - Used to get the value if item is an object, good for keys.
+- `valueKey` - Used to get the value if item is an object, good for keys.
-* `selectValue` - function(item) - Selects the item on click
+- `selectValue` - function(item) - Selects the item on click
-* `multiple` - boolean - Indicates if is a multiselect.
+- `multiple` - boolean - Indicates if is a multiselect.

 **Note**

-* If your rendered item affects the height of the item in anyway.
+- If your rendered item affects the height of the item in anyway.
 Supply `itemHeight` to Picky.
-* If you wish to show a radio button or a checkbox, be sure to add `readOnly` prop to the input.
+- If you wish to show a radio button or a checkbox, be sure to add `readOnly` prop to the input.

 ### Select All